iMoonLab/DeepHypergraph/docs/source/tutorial/structure.rst

 Building Structure
 ===================================
 Correlation structures are the core of **DHG**.
-In this section, we introduce the basic construction methods of different structures and some structure transformation functions of them like:
+In this section, we introduce the basic construction methods of different structures and some structure transformation functions of them, including:

 - Reducing the high-order structrue to the low-order structure
 - Promoting the low-order structure to the high-order structure

 Low-Order Structures
 -----------------------

 Currently, DHG's low-order structures include simple graph, directed graph, and bipartite graph.
 In the future, we will add more low-order structures.

 .. _build_graph: